 - Set the number of days that a user has to uninstall a Windows upgrade

-You will need to run these on command prompt with admin privileges.
-Search for command on Start search box, and then right click and run as administrator.
+You will need to run these on the command prompt with admin privileges.
+Search for the command on Start search box, and then right-click and run as administrator.
 To increase or decrease the time of an upgrade that an uninstall can be initiated, type the following command:

 DISM /Online /Set-OSUninstallWindow /Value:<days>